PJ789/Autonomous-Car/README.md

 This project repurposes an old RC car to become an autonomous vehicle.

-The car uses a Raspberry Pi Pico for its brains... running code on both cores.
+The car uses a Raspberry Pi Pico for its brains... running code on both cores, using the _official_ Arduino Pico Core.

 - Core0 provides DC steering motor & drive motor control , and route planning.